gchumillas-dart/server-communication-example/README.md

 # Server Communication Example

 A simple web application to view or update records from a database table.
-This application uses the Router Component to navigate through different views.
+This application uses the [Router Component](https://angular.io/docs/dart/latest/tutorial/toh-pt5.html) to navigate through different views.

 # Introduction

-This application is divided in two parts: a server-side application written in PHP and a client-side application written in Dart and Angular 2.
+This application is divided in two parts: a server-side application written in PHP and a client-side application written in [Dart](https://www.dartlang.org/) and [Angular 2](https://angular.io/docs/dart/latest/quickstart.html).
 The client-side makes http requests to the server-side in order to list, insert, edit or delete records and the server-side responds by providing XML documents.
 Those XML documents are interpreted by the client-side and presented in the diferent views.

 # Requirements

-You need to be familiar with PHP applications and have a LAMP server installed in your host (Linux + Apache + MySQL + PHP).
-Also install the Dart SDK software and the Dartium browser.
+You need to be familiar with PHP applications and have a LAMP server installed in your host (Linux + Apache 2 + MySQL + PHP).
+Also install the [Dart SDK](https://www.dartlang.org/tools/sdk/) software and the [Dartium](https://www.dartlang.org/tools/dartium/) browser.
 You can follow the instrucctions of the next tutorial:

 https://github.com/soloproyectos-docs/google-dart